kalpeamies/PoSSu-Portable-Saehkoe-Supply/development-notes.md

 *Illustration of the front panel*

 ## Warnings
+* This design comes with ABSOLUTELY NO WARRANTY.
+Only consider forking this project if you know what you are doing.
 * Only ONE voltage level may be switched to output (out of center position) at a time.
 Switching two switches simultaneously out of center position will result in a short circuit that will most likely fry the power supply or at least blow its fuse (provided it has one).
 Since I did not implement a protection mechanish for this, it's the user's responsibility to ensure only one voltage level is switched to output at a time.
 Always double-check the switches before turning them.
 * MDF is made of wood and is therefore not fireproof.
 As there are some exposed wires inside the casing, a risk of a high-current short circuit exists.
 I would advise that you never leave the device unattended when it's plugged in.
 * The resistor used as a dummy load will run hot, so keep it away from any wooden parts, e.g. the casing.